 General FAQs on Ski Travel to NZ

 New Zealand’s ski fields are small by world standards, but they make up for it with epic views, steep verticals, and excellent apres-ski in resort towns like Queenstown and Wanaka.
-Plus, several ski fields share a lift pass, allowing skiers to explore different mountains with a discounted multiday pass.
+Plus, several ski fields share a lift pass, allowing skiers to explore different mountains with a discounted multiday rate.
 There’s a reason why the New Zealand ski scene is recognized as the best in the Southern Hemisphere.

 New Zealand’s ski regions include: